01-edu/public/docs/database-structure.md

 - createdAt, When the registration was created.
 - startAt, When users can start registering to an event.
 - endAt, When the registration ends.
-- eventStartAt, When the event the registration refers to starts.
+- eventStartAt, Event at which the event will be started (and as such created).
+Event don't exist only when they start
 - objectId, The object the registration refers to.
 - parentId, The parent object of the object the registration refers to.
 - attrs